Our purpose is to glorify God by making disciples of all nations.

 Our Core Values

 The question we must constantly ask ourselves as a local church is this: “How can we most effectively make disciples here in the Triad and of all nations?”
 Therefore, we understand the importance of an intentional strategy to make disciples.
 To be intentional means that we do not leave it up to chance.
-Sometimes, a picture is helpful in communicating an idea.
-Our strategy for disciple-making is reflected in this simple visual illustration:

 3. Of all nations